 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
 These sources may be untrustworthy for credible/verifiable information, therefore fact checking and further investigation is recommended on a per article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

-Founded in 2010, Climate Change Dispatch is a climate change denial blog edited by attorney James Taylor.
+Founded in 2010, Climate Change Dispatch is a Human influenced climate change denial blog managed and edited by Thomas Richard.
 According to their about page: “Climate Change Dispatch (CCD) is a science and environmental news site showing its visitors the facts behind the theory of global warming, which are not being told by the mainstream media and the global-warming zealots.
 As noted below*, we do not believe in consensus science.
 Beliefs belong in church, in prayers, but not in the scientific method.”

 Funded by / Ownership